apollorio/plugins/apollo-events-manager/modules/rest-api/readme.txt

 Fixed : Taxonomy API Not working
-Fixed : When Passing empty profile photo then set to default User Image Fixed : Access to API always open to everyone everytime Fixed : Add API for matchmaking setting GET and POST Fixed : Add API related to visibility setting
+Fixed : When Passing empty profile photo then set to default User Image Fixed : Access to API always open to everyone everytime Fixed : Add API for compatibilidade setting GET and POST Fixed : Add API related to visibility setting
 Fixed : Add API for meeting setting
 Fixed : Password change then user will auto logout from mobile application